Learn About Randomization

 Chen's procedure

-Like the maximal and asymptotic maximal procedures, Chen's procedure applies a balance-forcing probability when treatment group sizes are unbalanced.
-Unlike the maximal and asymptotic maximal procedures, Chen's procedure ignores the extent of imbalance and considers only whether groups are or are not balanced.
+Like the maximal and asymptotic maximal procedures, Chen's procedure applies a balance-forcing probability when current arm sizes are unbalanced.
+Unlike the maximal and asymptotic maximal procedures, Chen's procedure ignores the extent of imbalance and considers only whether arms are or are not balanced.

 Big stick procedure